pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 ```
 global/app/myapp/*
 ```
-This key pattern will select all properties having a key starting with `global/app/myapp` inside **this level** (meaning inside the "directory" `myapp`) but **not** at any sublevel.
-So it will match these keys:
+This path pattern will select all properties having a path starting with `global/app/myapp` inside **this level** (meaning inside the "directory" `myapp`) but **not** at any sublevel.
+So it will match these paths:
 ```
 global/app/myapp/file1
 global/app/myapp/file2
 global/app/myapp/another
 ```
-But it won't match these keys:
+But it won't match these paths:
 ```
 global/app/myapp/config/app
 global/app/ontherapp/config/app